 A good target to aim for is 10 000 steps a day.
 The figure of 10 000 is based on an average level of incidental physical activity of around 7000 steps plus an additional 30 minutes moderate exercise, another 3000 steps.
 Remember every step counts, so increase your steps gradually towards your goal.

 Tips for being more active

 Don’t forget that being more active in everyday tasks can increase your overall level of physical activity too!
-This is called incidental activity and it can help to significantly increase the number of steps you do each day and the amount of energy you burn (which in turn helps maintain your body weight).
+Incidental activity can help to increase the number of steps you do each day and the amount of energy you burn (which in turn helps maintain your body weight).

 - Do more vigorous housework like vacuuming or mowing the lawn.